Getting to grips with digital transformation and multi-domain MDM

 On the other hand, single-domain, or domain-specific, MDM, means that workflows can be implemented that ensure good quality data capture at the point of entry into the enterprise data ecosystem.
 It is imperative that a single-domain solution has this at the core of its offering and is able to integrate, for example, into the ERP or ERP systems.

-While it lends greater autonomy to procurement there are benefits for IT as well.
-Capturing ‘bad data’ at source removes the need to conduct endless data cleansing exercises that need to be administered centrally and that require cross-functional collaboration, but without the workflows to support them.
+While it lends greater autonomy to Procurement there are benefits for IT as well.
+Capturing ‘bad data’ at source removes the need to conduct endless data cleansing exercises that need to be administered centrally and that require cross-functional collaboration.

 It also means that functions are able to better self-serve when it comes to creating workflows specific to their domain expertise.
 Management of supplier data involves complex scenarios and considerations, some of which can be unforeseen due to the nature of the supplier ecosystem and many of which are known to the domain experts only.
 The burden of ‘building around’ these cases should necessarily be placed into the area of domain expertise, which can be facilitated by a domain-specific solution.